kaushik-o/VimSetup/README.rst

 1. Clone the repository
 2. Inside Dotfiles folder
    $git submodule update --init --recursive
+3. Create symlinks
+   $ln -s <path-to>Dotfiles/vim-files/vim .vim
+   $ln -s <path-to>Dotfiles/vim-files/vim/vimrc .vimrc

 Note: For Command-T and YouCompleteMe you might have to perform some additional steps to compile the plugins.
-PLease refer their respective setups.
+Please refer their respective setups.

 Thank you.